-As described in Permit Attachment A1, Section A1-1d(3), offsite waste that will be managed and be loaded singly into an RH-TRU 72-B cask.
-Drums will be loaded into a CNS 10-160B cask.
+As described in Permit Attachment A1, Section A1-1d(3), off-site waste that will be managed 17 and stored as RH TRU mixed waste will arrive in containers inside Nuclear Regulatory 18 Commission (NRC)-certified casks designed to provide shielding and facilitate safe handling.
+19 Canisters, will be loaded singly into an RH-TRU 72-B cask.
+Drums will be loaded into a CNS 10-20 160B cask.
 The cask will be visually inspected upon arrival.
-Because RH TRU mixed waste is stored in the

-19 stored as RH TRU mixed waste will arrive in containers inside Nuclear Regulatory Commission secondary containment systems.
-Following removal of the canisters and drums, the interior of the cask will be inspected and surveyed for evidence of contamination that may have occurred
+Because RH TRU mixed waste is stored in the Parking Area Unit in sealed casks, there are no additional requirements for 22 engineered secondary containment systems.
+Following removal of the canisters and drums, the 23 interior of the cask will be inspected and surveyed for evidence of contamination that may have 24